 In the Stitch app, Replication Keys have a next to the column name.

-Primary Keys are used during the last step of the replication process, which is when Stitch loads replicated data into your data warehouse.
-Primary Keys identify unique rows within a table and ensure that only the most recently updated version of that record appears in your data warehouse.
+Primary Keys are used during the last step of the replication process, which is when Stitch loads replicated data into your destination.
+Primary Keys identify unique rows within a table and ensure that only the most recently updated version of that record appears in your destination.

 In the Stitch app, Primary Keys have a next to the column name.